minimice/about-me/README.md

 **H&M**
 *Feb 2021 to Oct 2021*

 In the AI Foundation team (Dev tools and infra) building a unified MLOps platform where teams can share their usecases and build ML models.
-I built terraform modules and served as the IaC expert, evaluating every team's IaC maturity level in the AI foundation business unit.
+I built terraform modules and served as the IaC expert, evaluating every team's IaC maturity level in the AI foundation business unit (200+ people, 10+ teams).

 **Sinch**
 *August 2020 to Feb 2021*